johandelforge/johandelforge/README.md

 Pybara lets e-commerce merchants accept crypto payments (ICP, ckBTC, ckETH, ckUSDC, ckUSDT) without Pybara ever holding customer funds.
 Payments move directly from buyer to merchant through `pybara-settle`, an open-source canister designed to be immutable and independently auditable.

-- **Non-custodial by design** — funds never pass through a Pybara-controlled account
+- **Non-custodial by design** — buyer funds never pass through a Pybara-controlled account
 - **Pybara for WooCommerce** — crypto checkout that sits alongside existing payment methods
 - **Pybara Donate** — a standalone crypto donation widget for any WordPress site
 - **Pybara Wallet** — a lightweight, non-custodial wallet with cross-merchant order history in one place